 Ecommerce Marketing Trend #3: Enhanced Mobile Experience

-Another important tend you need to follow is the introduction of better mobile experiences for ecommerce consumers.
+Another important tend you need to follow for ecommerce marketing is the introduction of better mobile experiences for ecommerce consumers.
 It has long been considered that people mainly use mobile devices to conduct research about products online.
 And then they make the actual purchase using their desktop.

 This means there are high mobile ecommerce sessions but lower revenues coming from mobile.